Documenta 14

 The documenta is a series of contemporary art exhibitions.
 It takes place every five years (originally every four years) and lasts 100 days each; It is therefore also referred to as a museum of 100 days.
 The first documenta was organized in 1955 and went back to the initiative of Arnold Bode.
 The location of the Documenta is normally Kassel.

+Critics of concept and implementation

+At the time of documenta, the Athens Biennale took place in parallel in Athens.
+The program of the biennale, which has been taking place since 2007, was designed as a counter-proposal to the German art show.

+Many Greek artists questioned the ability of Germans to explain who they were.
+The documenta is aimed primarily at foreign tourists and not at the residents of Athens.
+The Athens artist Poka-Yio said that “this exhibition could just as easily have taken place in Zurich, in Basel or anywhere else”.